joelbutcher/jetstream-team-transfer/README.md

 ## Maintainers

-Socialstream is developed and maintained by [Joel Butcher](https://joelbutcher.co.uk)
+This package is developed and maintained by [Joel Butcher](https://joelbutcher.co.uk)

 ## License

-Socialstream is open-sourced software licensed under the [MIT license](LICENSE.md).
+This package is open-sourced software licensed under the [MIT license](LICENSE.md).